-Presentations will be accompanied by MS PowerPoint slides, Adobe document files, and streaming video.
-The material is posted on the Brightspace course content section prior to the class meeting.
+Presentations will be accompanied by MS PowerPoint slides or Adobe document files.
+The material is posted on the class D2L (Desire2Learn) Content section prior to the class meeting.
 Guest speakers may be included in the program, and all of the material they present is subject to being on an examination or quiz.